 If only there was an agreed definition of what “real science” was!

 To illustrate the challenge: Take Einstein imagining what he would see if he could sit on the front edge of a beam of light as it traveled.
 Is that kind of thought experiment, (commonly used in action research), “real science”?

 Since it was a thought experiment that Einstein used to change human history, and the nature of our scientific understanding of the universe, I would say it was science.
 Wouldn’t you?

-Real leadership is about making real world decisions in real time with the real readily available evidence (even if that is inadequate).
-Often taking the scientific approach would bankrupt a company.
+Real leadership is about making real world decisions in real time with the real, readily available evidence (even if that is inadequate).
+Often, taking the scientific approach to making decisions would bankrupt a company.
 The idea of using scientific method for every decision is simply lunacy.
 The idea of using art to make every decision, when scientific evidence or method would produce a more cost effective result is also lunacy.

-PsyPerform harnesses applied psychology to improve leadership performance.
-If you want to improve your leadership performance using cost effective and time effective techniques contact PsyPerform.
-You can have a free development session provided by Prof Nigel MacLennan either face to face in the UK, or by SKYPE.
+Dr Nigel MacLennan develops techniques to improve leadership performance.
+If you want to improve your leadership performance using cost effective and time effective techniques contact Nigel here You can have a free development session provided by Nigel on Zoom, WhatsApp or Skype.